assemble/assemble/docs/recipes/assemblefile.md

 # assemblefile.js examples

+Before you get started, it might help to first visit the [API docs for assemblefiles](./api/assemblefile.md) to become familiarized with the supported signatures and features for `assemblefile.js`.

 **Freedom to create**

 Although most of the following examples will show tasks being defined, this only because it's easy to write examples with tasks.
 But your `assemblefile.js` does not need to have tasks, or require that you use the file system API (`src` and `dest`).